Suchi Saria

 Suchi Saria is an Associate Professor of Machine Learning and Healthcare at Johns Hopkins University, where she uses big data to improve patient outcomes.
-She is a World Economic Forum (WEF) Young Global Leader.
-In 2022, she joined AIX Ventures as an Investment Partner.
+She is a World Economic Forum Young Global Leader.
+From 2022 to 2023, she was an investment partner at AIX Ventures.
 AIX Ventures is a venture capital fund that invests in artificial intelligence startups.

 Early life and education

 Saria is from Darjeeling.
 She earned her bachelor's degree at Mount Holyoke College.
 She was awarded a full scholarship from Microsoft.
 In 2004 she joined Stanford University as a Rambus Corporation Fellow.
 She earned her Master of Science and Doctor of Philosophy degrees at Stanford University, supervised by Daphne Koller and advised by Anna Asher Penn and Sebastian Thrun.
 At Stanford University, Saria developed a statistical model that could predict premature baby outcomes with a 90% accuracy.
 The model used data from monitors, birth weight and length of time spent in the womb to predict whether a preemie would develop an illness.
 She worked in the startup Aster Data Systems.